Chantichalla/depwarden/README.md

 First impressions last, get that into your head! if they think you care ,they will be all over you!
 Revenge is a nasty thing !
-be in present
+Do not make excuses, you are in a WAR! be in present